 Develop our most valuable resource -- people -- by providing quality career-technical and academic education.

 By connecting these People to their Passions, we are shaping a Productive workforce for a Prosperous community.

-We serve 11th and 12th grade students from 14 partner school districts.
-There are 13 career training programs offered on our main campus.
+There are 13 career training programs and required academic courses on our main campus.
 Student can also opt to remain at their partnered school and enroll in one of Ohio Hi-Point's 52 satellite programs!

 The Ohio Hi-Point Career Center, located in the city of Bellefontaine, sits atop Campbell Hill, the highest point in Ohio, at 1,549 feet (472 m) above sea level.
 Because this is now a school campus, the highest point is accessible to the public seven days a week.

 Many of the original buildings of the Air Force Station still remain and have been renovated to house career training programs or office space.
 Ohio Hi-Point became a school district in 1970, when local and state officials created the Ohio Hi-Point Vocational-Technical District, and appointed a nine-member board to govern operations.
 The school did not open its doors to students, however, until September 1974, after voters approved a levy.

 New programs were added to the six original offerings, and 700 students enrolled when the school moved into its new main building in 1975.

 A $1.9 million addition to the main building in early 1995 brought more classroom space and a state-of-the-art technology center.
 Later that same year, the school's name was changed from Ohio Hi-Point Joint Vocational School to Ohio Hi-Point Career Center.
 The purpose of the change was to give a clearer meaning of opportunities for young people and adults still pursuing an education with a career goal in mind.